Blog / Other

 What happens when an online company (or any company, for that matter) becomes the victim of fraud?
 The most obvious consequence is a loss of revenue and resources.
 In many cases, fraud goes undetected, which makes the retailer’s traffic and other customer metrics unreliable.
 By failing to protect themselves against fraud for whatever reason, the victim can find themselves in a very difficult position.

 Successful attacks damage the retailer’s image, making them seem unprepared and undependable.
-As well as harming e-commerce businesses themselves, fraudulent attacks can negatively impact consumers too.
+As well as harming online merchants themselves, fraudulent attacks can negatively impact consumers too.
 By visiting fake sites and making purchases, unwitting customers can have their details stolen and used to make purchases.
 In some cases, the customer can end up paying for a product or service that is never delivered.
-All of this can sabotage the relationship between customers and e-commerce companies, reflecting badly on online retail as a whole.
-There’s an obvious need to respond to these issues, but before this can happen, e-commerce retailers need to know what they’re dealing with.
+All of this can sabotage the relationship between customers and ecommerce companies, reflecting badly on online retail as a whole.
+There’s an obvious need to respond to these issues, but before this can happen, ecommerce retailers need to know what they’re dealing with.

 What types of fraud do ecommerce retailers face?